In golf, your ball says a lot about you.

 Higher spinning, higher quality golf balls are often more damaging for average golfers who are regularly open or closed with their clubface at impact – due to poor control – leading to hooks or slices.

 When it comes down to it, numbers and stats aside, I feel like I perform better when using the Callaway Chrome Soft, and thus prefer these to the mid-priced Super Soft.

-Compared to the cheap Wilson balls I used to game with, which offered no grip whatsoever (unsurprising, given their $19 a dozen price tag), both versions of the Callaways gave me far better grip and performance.
+Compared to the cheap Wilson balls I used to game with, which offered no grip whatsoever (unsurprising, given their bargain-basement price tag), both versions of the Callaways gave me far better grip and performance.